-Dr. Michael Lewis and Dr. Ryan Lloyd have undergone extensive training in the safe administration of anesthesia.
+Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe have undergone extensive training in the safe administration of anesthesia.
 They worked alongside licensed anesthesiologists and learned how to administer anesthesia safely and monitor patients under sedation during their four-year oral and maxillofacial surgical residency program.
-They maintain the highest licensure available to dental providers for sedation and provide anesthesia for surgery in both of their offices in Monterey, CA, and Salinas, CA.
+During your first visit to our office in Monterey, Salinas, or Santa Cruz, we will discuss all of your options and help you select the right type of anesthesia for your needs.

 Types of Anesthesia